 “15 September 2026: High price paid for superior stool samples”

-Headlines from the Future is a collection of 36 novel predictions that will take you on an exhilarating intellectual rollercoaster.
+Headlines from the Future is collection of 36 novel predictions that will take you exhilarating intellectual rollercoaster.
 The book interweaves scientific fact with human unpredictability.
 It juxtapositions historical lessons with new technological breakthroughs.
-It challenges the status-quo by identifying hidden fault lines in our current economic and political system.
-It highlights new business opportunities in a fast-changing social, technological and political landscape.
+It challenges the status-quo by identifying hidden fault lines in current economic and political system.
+It highlights new business opportunities in fast-changing social, technological and political landscape.

 As Arthur Schopenhauer said: “All truth passes through three stages.
-First, it is ridiculed.
-Second, it is violently opposed.
-Third, it as accepted as being self-evident.”
+First, it ridiculed.
+Second, is violently opposed.
+Third, as accepted as being self-evident.”

-We hope that you will enjoy the ridiculous headlines that await you, with the hope that they will not only help to explore the possibilities of the future but also help you to leverage the opportunities that it holds.
+We hope that you will enjoy the ridiculous headlines that await you, with the hope will not only help to explore the possibilities of future but also help you leverage the opportunities that holds.
 I hope that when you read them, they will seem ridiculous, long before they become self-evident.